top of page

 Today, through the LCFF, California is committed to giving higher funding to districts with high-need students, and fair funding for all.

-But a loophole was left for the wealthiest districts, giving them more tax dollars - in many cases, a lot more.
-These are the Excess Tax districts.
+But a loophole exists for the wealthiest districts, giving them more tax dollars - in many cases, a lot more.
+These are the Excess Advantage districts.
 Closing this loophole will help solve the funding gap, and create a system where the quality of your child's school does not depend on their zip code.

 Even within the same county, the funding gaps are huge ... and growing fast